-This university based program that helps pediatric primary care providers support stable and secure early parent-child relationships is now available for on-site training at your agency.
-This program operationalizes attachment and child development theory into applied practice and intervention strategies.
-Helps parents analyze possible causes of challenging behaviors and offers concrete solutions to typical issues parents bring to well child visits.
+This university based program which helps pediatric primary care providers support stable and secure early parent-child relationships is now available for on-site training at your agency.
+Promoting First Relationships in Pediatric Primary Care operationalizes attachment and child development theory into applied practice and intervention strategies which helps parents analyze possible causes of challenging behaviors and offers concrete solutions to typical issues parents bring to well child visits.

 What participants are saying . . .

 "I liked the clear concepts, videos and examples to illustrate.
 Excellent training!"

 "Presenters were approachable, down-to-earth and well prepared to demonstrate and speak about PFR."

 "I liked the videos, WCC visit examples, handbook and handouts.
 I'm excited to use them in clinic.
 This was a great training, appreciated the personal stories and experiences."

 "Videotapes were outstanding, case histories were excellent."